openfun/django-peertube-runner-connector/README.md

 # Max number of times a job can fail before being marked as failed
 TRANSCODING_RUNNER_MAX_FAILURE = 5

-# The callback path to a function that will be called when a video is published
+# The callback path to a function that will be called when a video transcoding ended
-TRANSCODING_VIDEO_IS_PUBLISHED_CALLBACK_PATH = ""
+TRANSCODING_ENDED_CALLBACK_PATH = ""

 # The django-peertube-runner-connector app uses the django storage system to store the transcoded videos.
 # It uses the "videos" storage where you can configure the storage backend you want to use.